 Please join us on Sunday mornings for uplifting and thought- provoking worship.

 The upcoming sermon theme is listed below.

 During the regular church year (Labor Day to Father's Day), we hold two worship services, at 9:30 and 11:30 a.m., for most of the year.
-The first service is interpreted in American Sign Language.
-Please join us in the Community Hall between services for an informal coffee hour, starting between 10:45-11:30.
+The first service is interpreted in American Sign Language (as of October 18th 2015), as well as coffee hour.
+Please join us in the Community Hall between services for an informal coffee hour between 10:45-11:30.

 Rev. Elizabeth Lerner Maclay